A New Lawsuit Brings Fresh Scrutiny To Milwaukee's Troubles With Race And Policing

 "You know how you have a leisurely ride?"
 Collins said this week by telephone.
 "That's just what we were doing, just enjoying my lady."

 A police cruiser with two officers in it signaled for their car to pull over.
 Collins, then 64, worried that he was about to get a ticket.
-"At the time, [the officer] said, 'I'm not the ticket police,' and I said, 'Okay — I'm good with that,'" he chuckled as he told me this part of the story.
+"At the time, [the officer] said, 'I'm not the ticket police,' and I said, 'OK — I'm good with that,'" he chuckled as he told me this part of the story.
 But if he wasn't being pulled over for a moving violation, why were the police stopping him?

 The officer took his identification, went back to the cruiser and returned a few minutes later.
 They told the couple they were free to go.
 They did not receive a citation, summons or explanation.

 Their mood soured, Collins and his wife drove straight home.
 "You know how you feel after an encounter like that," he said.
-"We were wondering, what was that all about it?"
+"We were wondering, what was that all about?"

 What frustrated him, he said, is that he was usually on alert for the city's police as he drove, but that day, with his wife, he had been relaxed and not paying attention.
 Collins, a Milwaukeean for most of his life, had been stopped by the Milwaukee police before, as had his son, whom he described as a straight arrow.
 For black men here, he says, encounters with the police are a rite of passage.
 "That shouldn't be your normal, but that's what it was," Collins said.